 A global catalog server also contains a partial replica of all other domain partitions in the Active Directory (AD) forest.
 These partial replicas are read-only, and contain the most-queried attributes for each object in the AD forest.
 For example, replicas of user objects would contain commonly searched attributes like first name, last name, and email address.

 At the Active Directory level, a global catalog server's biggest task is to facilitate the logon process.
 When a user initiates the logon process, the global catalog server provides the domain controller with the necessary universal group membership information.
-It also resolves
+It also resolves User Principal Names (UPNs) when the domain controller involved in the authentication process has no knowledge of the account.

 If a network's global catalog server fails, the only user who will be able to log on is the administrator.
 The exception to the rule: On extremely small networks, the Universal Group Membership Caching feature can be used in place of a global catalog server.